davidscholberg/tmux-cluster/README.md

 Options:
     -h              Display help message and quit
-    -d              Dump space-separated list of hosts in CLUSTERNAME -c CLUSTERLINE  Create custom cluster
+    -d              Dump space-separated list of hosts in CLUSTERNAME.
+                        Conflicts with -t option.
+    -t              Dump generated list of tmux commands.
+                        Conflicts with -d option.
+    -c CLUSTERLINE  Create custom cluster
                         CLUSTERLINE is treated as a clusters config line.
                         This option conflicts with passing CLUSTERNAME.